Goggomobil

-Goggomobil was a series of microcars produced by Hans Glas GmbH in the Bavarian town Dingolfing between 1955 and 1969.
+Goggomobil was a series of microcars produced by Hans Glas in the Bavarian town of Dingolfing between 1955 and 1969.

-Glas produced three models on the Goggomobil platform: the Goggomobil T sedan, the Goggomobil TS coupé, and the Goggomobil TL van.
+Glas produced three models on the Goggomobil platform: the Goggomobil T sedan, the Goggomobil TS coupe, and the Goggomobil TL van.
 The engine was an air-cooled, two-stroke, two-cylinder unit originally displacing 250 cc, but later available in increased sizes of 300 cc and 400 cc.
 It had an electric pre-selective transmission built by Getrag and a manual clutch.
 The engine was behind the rear wheels.
 Suspension was independent all round using coil springs with swing axles.

 214,313 sedans, 66,511 coupés, and 3,667 Transporter vans and pickups were built from 1955 to 1969.

 T sedan

 The Goggomobil T250 was introduced by Glas at the 1954 IFMA international bicycle and motorcycle show.
 The T250 was a conventional-looking two door sedan with a rear-mounted 245 cc air-cooled two-stroke straight twin engine.

 Design changes were made to the T250 in 1957.
 Two windshield wipers were used instead of the earlier single wiper, and the sliding windows in the doors were changed to wind-up windows.
 Also, at this time the T300 and T400 became available; these had larger engines of 300 cc and 400 cc capacity respectively.

 The last design change for the T sedan came in 1964, when the rear-hinged suicide doors were replaced by conventional front-hinged doors.

 214,313 sedans were built before production ended on 30 June 1969.